EradikAlien/Git-challenge/README.md

 + and a legs so tiny that you could barely distinguish them from his body.

 One day, on the _203.5416.78_, he decided to take his spaceship and travel accross the universe.
+- He landed on Earth 15 lightyears later.
+The date on Earth was 1944.